alvchn/fcn/README.md

            ]
 ```

 For single frame model (FCN), data txt files should be a list of image file names separated by line breaks.
-For time series (Rec-FCN), data txt files should be a list of image file names separated by line breaks, which each image sequence is separated by a dash ("-"), i.e.,
+For recurrent model (Rec-FCN), data txt files should be a list of image file names separated by line breaks, which each image sequence is separated by a dash ("-"), i.e.,

 ```
 relative_path\sequence1\data_000001.mat